-- 2. Wait for one hour to let columns cool down with all gases connected and flowing. - 3.
-Disconnect and turn off all gases.
+- 2. Wait for one hour to let column cool down with all gases connected. - 3.
+Disconnect all gases.

 Do not install caps on vent if carrier or sample gas inlets are still connected.
 This will damage the detector.

 4. Install caps on all inlets and outlets.